SD-github21/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
-The purpose of the MechaCar statistical analysis was to gain insights about the MechaCar prototype through a series of statistical tests that are presented below.
+The purpose of the MechaCar statistical analysis was to gain insights about production data for the MechaCar prototype through a series of statistical tests that are presented below.

 ### Resources
 - Data Sources: MechaCar_mpg.csv, Suspension_Coil.csv